Alcohol in antiquity helped create the base of civilization. Humans have made alcoholic beverages since long before recorded history.

 Greeks landed at the mouth of the Rhone, establish present-day Marseille.
 They taught the French how to prune their vines to improve yield.68

-Following release of the Hebrews from Exile in Babylon, wine became a common beverage for everyone, including the very young; a major source of nourishment; an important part of festivities; a widely used medication; an essential provision for any fortress; and an important commodity.
+Following release of the Hebrews from Exile in Babylon, wine became a common beverage for everyone.
+That included the very young.
+It was a major source of nourishment.
+And an important part of festivities.
+A widely used medication.
+An essential provision for any fortress.
+And it was an important commodity.
 It thus came to be an essential element in the life of the Hebrews, who had developed Judiasm.69

 Cir.
 530 B.C.